 The IMO's Maritime Safety Committee and MEPC, respectively, each adopted relevant parts of the International Code for Ships Operating in Polar Water (the "Polar Code").
 The Polar Code, which entered into force on January 1, 2017, covers design, construction, equipment, operational, training, search and rescue as well as environmental protection matters relevant to ships operating in the waters surrounding the two poles.
 It also includes mandatory measures regarding safety and pollution prevention as well as recommendatory provisions.
-The Polar Code applies to new ships constructed after January 1, 2017, and after January 1, 2018, ships constructed before January 1, 2017 are required to meet the relevant requirements by the earlier of their first intermediate or renewal survey.
+The Polar Code applies to new ships constructed after January 1, 2017, and after January 1, 2018, ships constructed before

+January 1, 2017 are required to meet the relevant requirements by the earlier of their first intermediate or renewal survey.

 Furthermore, recent action by the IMO's Maritime Safety Committee and United States agencies indicates that cybersecurity regulations for the maritime industry are likely to be further developed in the near future in an attempt to combat cybersecurity threats.
 For example, cyber-risk management systems must be incorporated by shipowners and managers by 2021.
 This might cause companies to create additional procedures for monitoring cybersecurity, which could require additional expenses and/or capital expenditures.
-The impact of such regulations is hard to predict at this time.
+To comply with these regulations, we have developed a Cybersecurity Manual for all our vessels, that was reviewed by IMO's Maritime Safety Committee in March 2021.